 - The financial resources of the parties, and

 - The reasonableness of the positions taken by each party during the case.

 Your attorney can explain your chance of obtaining or recovering attorney’s fees in your particular case.
-Contact us at Hallier Lawrence for more information about our attorney’s fees.
+Contact us at Hallier Stearns PLC for more information about our attorney’s fees.